gabrielrovesti/VerifiedMovies/README.md

 ##### Practical commands

-First terminal:
-> npx hardhat node
-or
+First terminal (activates local testnet and gives test accounts) --> remember to keep this one open
 > npm run testnet

 - For the sake of simplicity, inside code are used always the same X test accounts from Hardhat, simulating different users each time

 Second terminal:

+- First we clean the 'artifacts' folder, then we compile the contract

 > npm run compile

+- After that, we deploy the contract on the local testnet

 > npm run deploy

-- Copy the 'SelfSovereignIdentity.sol' that generated from the deploy script into the 'frontend/src/contracts' folder
+- Copy the 'SelfSovereignIdentity.json' that generated from the folder 'artifacts/contracts/elfSovereignIdentity.sol' folder into the 'frontend/src/contracts' folder in order to retrieve the correct ABI and not run out of gas.

 ### Frontend